bgamari/ghc-wiki-import/building/running-no-fib.md

-To get instruction counts, memory reads/writes, and "cache misses", you'll need to get hold of Cachegrind, which is part of [ Valgrind](http://valgrind.org).
+To get measurements for simulated instruction counts, memory reads/writes, and "cache misses", you'll need to get hold of Cachegrind, which is part of [ Valgrind](http://valgrind.org).